curl/everything-curl/http-redirects.md

 The (older) response code to tell a client to send a POST also in the next request but temporarily is 307.
-This redirect will not be cached by the client though so it’ll again post to A if requested to.
+This redirect will not be cached by the client though, so it’ll again post to A if requested to again.
 The 307 code was introduced in HTTP/1.1.

 Oh, and redirects work the exact same way in HTTP/2 as they do in HTTP/1.1.